loomio/loomio_help/content/guides/getting_started/notifications_settings/index.md

 This helps to keep people engaged in the early stages of a group.
 We set this default assuming that you and your group members will not yet have a habit of using Loomio regularly.
 For this reason, the default makes it easier for you to stay up to date via your email inbox.

-To change these settings, go to your [notification settings](https://www.loomio.org/email_preferences), where all of your overarching notification settings live.
-Find it in the user menu by clicking on your name in the top-left; _if it is closed, click on the menu icon (top-left) to open it._ Then click the cog icon / **Notification settings**.

-<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/VMhTAL5oXI8?rel=0" frameborder="0" allowfullscreen></iframe>

-### Notification preferences: all groups

-In this section of the overarching **Notification settings** page, you can select the defaults that affect all your groups:

-- receive emails **whenever there is activity** (subscribed)
-- use the **normal** setting (again, **when someone asks for your attention**)
-- choose to receive **no notifications** (ignore)

-### Notification preferences: a specific group

-Notification settings for each specific group are found in your Loomio group.
-To find it
+To change these settings, go to your [notification settings](https://www.loomio.org/email_preferences).
+This is where you can change your notification preferences for all groups at once.
+[Learn more](/en/user_manual/users/email_settings/#group-email-preferences).

+You can also set notification settings specific to any group or subgroup.

 1. Click on your group page
 2. Click on the tab, **Settings**